YamacYurtsever/Obsidian-Notes/Computer Science/Web Development/Front-End/HTTP Requests.md

 - Client-to-server communication is done through **[[Network Protocols#Hyper Text Transfer Protocol / Secure (HTTP / HTTPS) | HTTP]] Requests**
 - The most common ways of making HTTP Requests are **forms and fetch [[APIs]]**
+- HTTP Methods indicate the desired action to be performed on a resource identified by a URI

 !
 DO CHATGPT EXPLAIN HTTP REQUESTS
 ```